ruv/easyforth/index.markdown

 In `convert-x-y`, the y coordinate is multiplied by 24 to get the row, then the x coordinated is added to get the column, and then the result is multiplied by the cell size to get the offset.

-#### Non-Blocking Keyboard Input

-The Forth word `key` blocks, so is unsuitable for a game like this.
-I've added a variable called `last-key` which always holds the value of the last key to be pressed. `last-key` is only updated while the interpreter is running Forth code.

 #### Random Number Generation